< Back

 Accounting for Income Taxes under ASC 740: Deferred Taxes

-A few weeks ago, you were introduced to the overall income tax provision in this blog post.
-In that post, we recalled the basic formula determining the income tax provision:
+In that previous post, you were introduced to the overall income tax provision and the basic formula for determining the income tax provision which is highlighted in the image above.

 Where do deferred taxes arise?
 Well, tax rules have different recognition criteria for assets and liabilities in comparison to U.S. GAAP.
 A temporary difference arises when there is a difference between the tax basis of an asset or liability and its reported amount in the financial statements.